Unite-Genomics/mimic-fhir/README.md

 ## Useful wiki links
 - The [FHIR Conversion Asusmptions](https://github.com/kind-lab/mimic-fhir/wiki/FHIR-Conversion-Assumptions) section covers assumptions made during the MIMIC to FHIR process.
-- The [HAPI FHIR Server Validation](https://github.com/kind-lab/mimic-fhir/wiki/HAPI-FHIR-Server-Validation) section walks through validating the MIMIC resources against various implementation guides using HAPI FHIR.
+- The [HAPI FHIR Server Validation](https://github.com/kind-lab/mimic-fhir/wiki/HAPI-FHIR-Server-Validation) section walks through validating the MIMIC resources against various implementation guides using HAPI FHIR.  ( According to this [commit](https://github.com/kind-lab/mimic-fhir/commit/73874aaf2a41efa6c1032a42cbb6172117eda53d) the notebook was moved into the py_mimic__fhir utility)
 - The [py_mimic_fhir CLI](https://github.com/kind-lab/mimic-fhir/wiki/py_mimic_fhir-CLI) section details the arguments that can be used in the CLI
 - The [Bundle and Export](https://github.com/kind-lab/mimic-fhir/wiki/HAPI-Bundles-and-Export) section goes over the bundling process and export execution.